sparkfabrik/company-playbook/content/guides/an-effective-onboarding-structure.md

 * Clarify the workflow of our projects for the new employee
 * Present and clarify any doubts about the tools that allow access to this workflow (git, GitLab, our branching model, etc)
-* Clarify how we track time on Toggl and how we communicate on Slack
+* Clarify how we track time on Float and how we communicate on Slack
 * Test the employee declared skills and proficiency level

 **For the employee:**